nicross/sea/README.md

 It's just you and the sounds of the open sea.
 Your mission is to test its capabilities.

-S.E.A. is an exploration game about experimentation and discovery.
-By revealing the spoilers below, you will miss out on the most important discoveries.
+The ocean is endless.
+Listen and relax.
+Surf the waves.
+Experiment.

 <details>
   <summary>Light Spoiler Warning</summary>